-Some of my most favourite memories when travelling to Tokyo, Japan has been exploring the city on electrical bikes, travelling with the super efficient Japanese Rail system, inspecting the intriguing Japanese toilets, sing along at a Karaoke studio, visiting Mount Fugi, Asakusa, Snow Monkeys, temples and more temples.
+Some of my most favourite memories when travelling to Tokyo, Japan has been exploring the city on electrical bikes, traveling with the super efficient Japanese Rail system, inspecting the intriguing Japanese toilets, sing along at a Karaoke studio, visiting Mount Fugi, Asakusa, Snow Monkeys and indulge in the most exquisite Japanese cuisine.

 From the spectacular sushi to sashimi, tempura, yakitori to traditional ramen, Japanese food is one of the finest cuisines in the world with a high focus on balance between colour, flavour, high-quality seasonal ingredients and presentation.

 Ramen is a noodle soup dish consisting of noodles, a savoury broth, toppings of meat, protein, and/or vegetables finished off with a boiled egg.

 - 1 cooked rotisserie chicken, de-boned and sliced

 - 4 tbsp Soy sauce, plus extra to season